Kalamunda, Western Australia: Facilities

 Kalamunda has extensive areas with orchards, primarily involved in apple and stone fruit production.
 The region largely serves as a dormitory suburb for Perth workers.
 It has a modest retail, government and education sector, and a small industrial base.
-While the town's retail centre is the largest in the Darling Scarp it primarily services Kalamunda and the contiguous urbanised areas of Lesmurdie and Walliston.
+While the suburb's retail centre is the largest in the Darling Scarp it primarily services Kalamunda and the contiguous urbanised areas of Lesmurdie and Walliston.

 Kalamunda and the surrounding areas have an arts and crafts tradition, and are home to three major Perth residential colleges.
 Conservation groups are active within the community, and efforts have been made (largely successfully) to maintain native vegetation adjacent to the urban areas, and to some extent with the urban area.

 Kalamunda is home to the television towers of all free-to-air Perth Television stations, and the approach control radar for Perth Airport.